 7. Why will the price change if not ticketed within 24 hours?

-Non-refundable ticket prices are not guarantee as with contract fares.
-Carrier tariffs change frequently throughout a 24 hour period and are never guaranteed.
-The closer you get to departure, the higher the price.
+Non-refundable ticket prices are not guaranteed as with contract fares.
+Carrier tariffs change frequently throughout a 24-hour period and are never guaranteed.
+The closer you get to departure, the higher the price will be.

 8. Does a contract fare change?